Home » Mixed Bag: Why ‘Body Bags’ is a Rough Around the Edges Anthology (That’s Still Absurdly Fun)

 Body Bags

-Despite the Scream Factory collector’s edition Blu-ray for Body Bags, it’s still easily one of the most overlooked titles John Carpenter has directed.
+Body Bags, is easily one of the most overlooked titles John Carpenter directed.
 It’s far from the classic status of Halloween or The Thing, but that doesn’t mean it doesn’t warrant discussion.
 In many ways, Body Bags is as much as the director has ever strayed from his trademark style.
-Which, whether he succeeded or not, is always interesting and warrants discussion.
+Whether he succeeded or not, is always an interesting topic that warrants discussion.

 John Carpenter in Body Bags